McWhorter History, Family Crest & Coats of Arms

 Spelling variations of this family name include: MacWhirter, MacWhorter, MacQuirter, MacWherter, MacChruiter, MacWater, McWhirter, McWhirter, MacQuarter, MacChurter and many more.

-More information is included under the topic Early McWhorter Notables in all our PDF Extended History products.
+Another 48 words (3 lines of text) are included under the topic Early McWhorter Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the McWhorter family moved to Ireland, but this topic is not covered in this excerpt.

 Some of the first settlers of this family name were:

 McWhorter Settlers in United States in the 18th Century

 McWhorter Settlers in United States in the 19th Century